For Armstrong, legal headaches could worsen in wake of admission

 The London-based Sunday Times has sued Armstrong over approximately $500,000 it paid him to settle a libel lawsuit stemming from a story accusing him of doping.
 A Dallas-based company, SCA Promotions, has threatened to sue him to claw back $7.5 million it paid him in bonuses for his Tour de France wins.

-In both of those cases, experts said, Armstrong's admission would make it harder to mount a defence.
+In both of those cases, experts said, Armstrong's admission would make it harder to mount a defense.

 The biggest danger lies with the whistleblower case, said Matt Orwig, a former federal prosecutor.
 The False Claims Act, under which the suit was filed, allows whistleblowers to sue on behalf of the government for a percentage of the recovered funds.